abilandz/Bash_Starterkit/Tutorial.md

 source <abs-path-to-your-file>/functions.sh
 ```

-Since when you launch a new terminal the file ```${HOME}/.bashrc``` is being sourced before you can type anything, the implementation of your functions from file _functions.sh_ will be automatically sourced as well, which means that your functions are ready for usage, just as **Linux** commands -- in this sense the first **Bash** function you have written can be regarded also as your own first **Linux** command!
+Remember that when you launch a new terminal the file ```${HOME}/.bashrc``` is being sourced before you can type anything.
+Therefore, the implementation of your functions from the file _functions.sh_ will be automatically sourced as well, which means that your functions are ready for usage, just as **Linux** commands -- in this sense the first **Bash** function you have written can be regarded also as your own first **Linux** command!